Copper vs PEX Plumbing: Complete Comparison & Which is Better

 Get matched with companies for your specific needs

 Copper has been the gold standard in residential plumbing for over 70 years.
-It's rigid, reliable, and built to last.
+It's rigid, reliable, and built to last, though 2026 pricing has made it a much bigger investment.

 Pros